 For the amount of work you put into getting into the crab, the actual meat that is edible is very small.
 I recommend eating your fill of the other kinds of seafood that is easily edible first, such as sushi, scallops, mussels, prawns (my favourite), etc and then spend the end of your eating time on the crab.

-If you get sick of the seafood, there is also a meat section offering many kinds of beef cuts, yakitori (meat on a stick), Tsukene (minced pork on a stick) and more.
+If you get sick of the freshfish and seafood, there is also a meat section offering many kinds of beef cuts, yakitori (meat on a stick), Tsukene (minced pork on a stick) and more.

 There is also desert and fruit if you have enough room for it.